 There are always going to be some parts of a salesperson’s job that require manual effort.
 But that doesn’t mean that everything needs to.

 Simplify your day.
-A CRM system collects and reports sales data objectively, instead of you and your team having to compile information from various sources.
+A CRM system collects and reports sales data objectively.
+You and your team no longer have to compile information from various sources.